 My brothers and I lay on our bellies and peered at the scene from under the full length curtains my mother had closed in front of the sliding glass door before she stepped out.
 I held my breath, waiting to see them all carted away in handcuffs, silently making a plan about what we would do, whose house we would go to until we could reach Dad and he would fly us to live with him forever while Mom and Father served their time in federal penitentiary.

 I believed we were practicing liberation theology, living out Christ’s radical Gospel, to serve the least among us, to minister to the poor, to see the face of Christ in every human being.
 We might be brave but that didn’t matter compared to the bravery we were supporting.
 This was the very least we could do, and it was still not enough.
-Mom and Father said this is why the “hobos” had marked the my Grandmother’s stoop- because she would always give them a warm meal and an old quilt and few nights stay in the barn.
+Mom and Father said this is why the “hobos” had marked my Grandmother’s stoop- because she would always cook them a warm meal and hand them an old quilt and offer a few nights stay in the barn.
 This is what “good” Germans should have done for the Jews.
 This is what only a few good white people did during slavery times and the Underground railroad.
 This was having the courage of our convictions.
 This is what Christ calls us to do.
 We must disobey all laws that go against God’s laws.
 We must be willing to lose everything, as Christ did on the cross.

 We went to lots of protests as a family, and because we were the only kids ever there they took lots of pictures of us.
 I got my photo in the San Diego paper holding a sign that read “I’m not going and neither is my brother!” when we went to a demonstration against registering 18 year olds for the draft.
 I got credit even though the words were Father’s idea.
 We marched in ecumenical solidarity with the religious leaders of our town when the synagogue got spray painted with bad words.
 Father wore his collar even though he didn’t have a pulpit anymore.
 We marched in support of free speech when the Christian fundamentalist mayor tried to close down the one adult book shop in town, with the gay bar in the back.
 We gathered there again and lit candles with a small crowd of men from the community the day that Harvey Milk was shot dead.